 - Towel

-- Once the gum is removed, you now have to deal with the stain left by the gum.
+- Clean Any Residue: After the gum is removed, address the stain left behind.

-- Grab a sponge and dip it in a cleaning liquid.
+- Dip a sponge in a mild carpet cleaning solution.

 WD-40 method